 In my case (and maybe yours), I look for tips and tactics that will help me with my business today and for long-term planning.
 I also keep an eye out for information that may benefit clients – an apt quote, a business book, productivity tools, etc.

 You just have to continuously come to terms with the fact that you can’t do it all.
 And that’s OK – or should be fine with you.

 Given all of the demands on your time and expertise, you just need to fight through it and make some calculated decisions.
 Some of them will be dead wrong.
-The sooner you realize your mistakes, the sooner you can address them and spare your company pain, aggravation and financial loss.
+The sooner you realize your mistakes, you can quickly address them and spare your company pain, aggravation and financial loss.

-If I had 10 business owners in a room – and they all had horrible websites (a prevalent problem), I’d say something like:
+If I had 10 business owners in a room – and they all had horrible websites , I’d say something like:

 My point is that you start with your biggest problem and attack it – right away or gradually.